Sasha Darko (born Alexander Kibanov 1992) is a music producer and game developer from the Radioactive City Russia Doesn’t Want You to Know About.

-In the beginning of 2010, he began producing an entirely different sort of music under the name of Sasha Darko.
+In the beginning of 2010, he began producing an entirely different kind of music under the name of Sasha Darko.
 Most of the first mini-albums were ambient techno experiments released with the help of Sirona Records.
 In 2013, a full-length ambient album “Underwater” came to light and a split cassette with Hiroshi Hasegawa was released by the US label Black Horizons.

-The Last Dogma, a dark comedy adventure game for PC and Linux, came out in October 2014.
+The Last Dogma, a surreal dark comedy adventure game for PC and Linux, came out in October 2014.
 Launched as a reboot of Sacred Line, it later became a completely different project.
 In June 2015, it was released on Steam.

 In 2017, “Sent I November”, his collaboration album with the Russian sludge metal band ВИРЬ was released by NEN and No!
 Bread Records on CDs and cassettes.